- Housing and Residence Life Home

 What action is being taken to address the catwalks that have been indentified as needing repairs?

-Residential Housing and the Office of Design & Construction are working to address these issues as quickly as possible.
+Housing and Residence Life and the Office of Design & Construction are working to address these issues as quickly as possible.
 The timeline is under development and will be impacted based on the final repair strategy selected and weather conditions.

 The first step of this process will be to select an architect/engineering firm to complete the design work and provide the necessary schematics and drawings.
 Once this is done, the project(s) will be advertised for bids, a contractor will be selected, and construction will begin.